-My passion and gift in working with students is getting them inspired, excited, and motivated to write.
+I love getting students inspired, excited, and motivated to write.
 Teaching writing was the focus of my master’s project years ago, and as a classroom teacher, I secretly loved hearing parents tell me at the beginning of the year that their child was a reluctant writer.
 I knew I could get them writing!
 I love hearing from teachers after my visits.
-Many tell me about students getting back to their classrooms and asking to write.
+Many tell me about students getting back to their classrooms after my visit and asking to write.
 And when kids contact me themselves, I get comments like this…

 “That inner critic kept saying, ‘That’s no good!
 Scrap that!’
 But I heard your presentation and I told that critic no, and moved on!
 I will always keep writing now that you have shown me ways to improve!”
 Sixth grader